JamesGrigg/Project1Portfolio/index.md

 After this Monday class, I went home and implented a Glaucoma and a substitute preset for Cataracts in the menu.
 The menu can now add these effects over the user's screen, and they can stack.
 There is also a reset button that resets the effects.

 ### Thursday Class:
+Today I was scheduled to meet with Mary but she was unable to attend.
+So instead, I decided to work on cleaning up my project.
+I added colourblindness options to the menu as placeholders for future development (and as reminders to do my work).
+I also went through and removed all duplicate code and just generally cleaned up my code for my scripts.
+Other than that, I did not do much work as I was expecting Mary to arrive for a meeting and did not want to get too indepth with work and have to pause progress.

 ### Reflection:

+## Holidays: